-Interest income increased in the first quarter of fiscal 2025 compared to the corresponding periods of the prior year, primarily due to higher yields earned on our cash and investments.
-Interest expense was relatively flat in the first quarter of fiscal 2025 compared to the corresponding period of fiscal 2024.
+Interest income increased in the second quarter and first six months of fiscal 2025 compared to the corresponding periods of the prior year, primarily due to higher yields earned on our cash and investments.
+Interest expense was relatively flat in the second quarter and first six months of fiscal 2025 compared to the corresponding periods of fiscal 2024.